ahianf/dell-vostro-3468-hackintosh/README.md

+## WARNING

+This repo is not maintained anymore, if you want to maintain it, please send me an mail.
+I no longer have this laptop.

 ## Important

 This repo has a lot of things specific to my laptop, for example all the ACPI tables.
 It should work in a identic computer, but maybe it won't.